 RAM Funds are not offered for sale in the United States or its territories and possessions, nor to any US person (citizens or residents of the United States of America).
 The opinions expressed herein do not take into account each customer's individual situation, objectives or needs.
 Customers should form their own opinion about any security or financial instrument mentioned in this document.
 Prior to any transaction, customers should check whether it is suited to their personal situation and analyse the specific risks incurred, especially financial, legal and tax risks, and consult professional advisers if necessary.
 Investors are advised to base their decision whether or not to invest in fund units on the most recent reports and prospectuses.

-The prospectus, KIID, articles of association and financial reports are available free of charge from the SICAV's head office, the Management Company RAM Active Investments (Europe) S.A., 51 av.
-John F. Kennedy L-1855 Luxembourg, Grand Duchy of Luxembourg., RAM Active Investments S.A., in Switzerland and the Funds' representative in countries where the funds are registered.
+The prospectus, constitutive documents and financial reports are available in English and French while IIDs are available in the relevant local languages.
+These documents can be obtained, free of charge, from the SICAVs' and Management Company's head office and www.ram-ai.com, its representative and distributor in Switzerland, RAM Active Investments S.A. and the relevant local representatives in the distribution countries.